CONTACT & STAFF

 Core-level XPS | Surface composition and speciation | Available |

-Depth distribution of species | Available |
+Depth profile | Depth distribution of species | Available |

-XAS in TEY mode | Near-surface local chemical environment | Available |
+XAS in TEY mode | Near surface local chemical environment | Available |

-XAS in TFY mode | Bulk sensitive XAS | Available |
+XAS in FY mode | Bulk sensitive XAS | Available |

 XAS in AEY mode | Surface sensitive XAS | Available |